 We like this carbon steel wok on Amazon:

 Titanium is a non-toxic and biocompatible metal, so it’s used for medical instruments, dental implant devices, and joint replacements.
 Titanium is also lightweight and extremely strong.
 Titanium cookware uses an aluminum base for even heat transfer and distribution.
 The non-porous, non-stick titanium outer surface does not allow any aluminum to leach through.

 The only reason to be cautious about titanium cookware is that it seems that most manufacturers now coat their titanium cookware with non-stick finishes, rendering it “Bad Stuff.”
 (See more on the problems with non-stick, below).
 I found one brand on Amazon, Health Pro that doesn’t appear to be coated with any non-stick chemicals.

-Glass is probably the most inert of any cooking surface, and you can even get cookware made of this ultimate Good Stuff!
+Glass is probably the most inert of any cooking surface, and you can even get pots and pans made of this ultimate Good Stuff!

 We like this set from Visions.

 These unusual cooking surfaces have been used for thousands of years.
 Based on our research, lava rock appears to be entirely non-toxic.
 You might try this cooking platter made of lava rock.

 (Don’t forget to now scroll up to the other tabs to see what’s Bad and Sneaky!)

 Believe it or not, you can actually get a plastic pot.
 Don’t buy one; all kinds of Bad Stuff—from phthalates to BPA to worse—leaches out of many types of plastic when heated.
 (You probably already know that you shouldn’t microwave food in plastic either, right?).